 Arts Appreciation Education – Arts Passport, a compulsory zero-credit course

 To motivate students to participate in art and literature activities and deepen their understanding of art, since the 1995 academic year, all freshmen entering the university on Chiao Tung Campus must take the Arts Appreciation Education – Arts Passport course in their first year (first and second semesters).
 Every semester, students visit the Arts Center of the university (located in the Gallery on Floor B1 of the Hao-Ran Library on the Chiao Tung Campus) or exhibitions held by various art museums and cultural institutions at home and abroad.
 They also participate in at least one performance art activity or arts lecture held by the Arts Center of the university (located in the Auditorium on Floor 2 of the Student Activity Center on the Chiao Tung campus) or cultural institutions at home and abroad.
-Although it is a compulsory zero-credit course, it is helpful in guiding students through the world of art.
+Although it is a compulsory zero-credit course, it helps guide students through the world of art.